 Foods in this group include meat (avoid liver), fish, poultry, eggs, beans, pulses and nuts.
 Protein provides the building blocks for your baby to grow.

 Dairy includes milk, cheese and yoghurt.
 These products contain calcium and other essential nutrients.
-When possible, choose low-fat varieties, such as semi-skimmed, one per cent fat or skimmed milk, low-fat yoghurt and reduced-fat hard cheese.
+When possible, choose low-fat varieties, such as semi-skimmed, 1% fat or skimmed milk, low-fat yoghurt and reduced-fat hard cheese.
 If you prefer dairy alternatives, such as soya drinks and yoghurts, opt for unsweetened, calcium-fortified versions.

-There are certain foods that you shouldn't eat while you're pregnant as they can put your baby's health at risk.
+There are certain foods that you should avoid while you're pregnant as they can put your baby's health at risk.
 These include some types of cheese and raw or undercooked meat.
 Here's a guide on which foods to avoid in pregnancy.

 No – this is a myth!
-Being pregnant, you'll obviously be more hungry than usual, but even if you are expecting twins or triplets, you don't need to eat extra portions.
-In the final three months of your pregnancy, you'll need an extra 200 calories a day – that's the same as two slices of wholemeal toast and margarine.
+Being pregnant, you'll obviously be more hungry than usual, but even if you are expecting twins or more, you don't need to eat extra portions.
+In the final 3 months of your pregnancy, you'll need an extra 200 calories a day – that's the same as 2 slices of wholemeal toast and margarine.

 Healthy eating tip

 Try starting the day with a healthy breakfast.
 This should help you snack less between meals – especially on foods that are high in fat and sugar.
 Here are some delicious, nutritious and filling breakfast ideas.